DigitalNZ/supplejack/_posts/2014-05-01-dependencies.md

 **Alternative _rbnenv_ installation for OSX using _Homebrew_:**

 OSX users should consider an alternative mode of installation using the [Homebrew](http://brew.sh/) package manager.
+The rbenv github page [describes this process](https://github.com/sstephenson/rbenv#homebrew-on-mac-os-x), but the key commands are:

 ```
 $ brew update